 Problem Corrective Actions No power Check that the AC adapter is plugged into the power connector of the system.
 Also, that the AC adapter is plugged into a properly grounded AC power outlet.
 If using the battery as main power source, check if the battery pack is of the right type, charged and is inserted correctly.
 Check the power board of the system.
 Is it inserted into the system board connector properly?
 Otherwise, replace the power board.
 Data on the LCD is unreadable Adjust the brightness and contrast display controls found on the right side of the LCD panel.
 Check if the LCD cables are inserted properly.
 Check also connections inside the LCD panel.
 Check if installed VGA driver is correct.
-Check VGA controller chip on the system board if there is any cold or loosed soldering.
+Check VGA controller chip on the system board if there is any cold or loose soldering.
 Replace the system board.
-LCD screen does not show data Check the LCD Status Bar if Suspend mode is activated.
+LCD screen does not show data Check the LED Status Bar if Suspend mode is activated.
 Press any key or press the power button to resume operation and display.
-Check if LCD cables are disconnected or loosed.
+Check if LCD cables are disconnected or loose.
 Check if the display output is switched to the external monitor.
 Check if the Contrast level is set to minimum.
 Check if there is power.
 Replace LCD Inverter board found inside the LCD Panel.

-Table 5-5 Quick Troubleshooting

-Problem Corrective Actions

 Battery Power does not last Make sure that the power management features are enabled.
 Recharge the battery pack for 11⁄2 hour before using again.
 Replace the battery pack.

+Table 5-5 Quick Troubleshooting (cont'd)

+Problem Corrective Actions

 System halts during boot sequence Check condition of selected bootload device (diskette or hard disk) for bad boot track or incorrect OS files.

 Try booting from a new bootable diskette and recopy or repartition hard disk.

 Check for any BIOS error messages on the display screen.

-Replace system board.
+Replace the system board.

 I/O processing malfunctions Check the connections of all internal devices.

-Replace system board.
+Replace the system board.

-Diskette drive does not work Check if floppy drive cable is connected properly.
+Diskette drive does not work Check if the diskette drive cable is connected properly.

-Check diskette type if correct and not faulty.
+Check the diskette type if correct and not faulty.

-Replace diskette drive.
+Replace the diskette drive.

-Replace system board.
+Replace the system board.

 Hard disk drive malfunction Check if hard disk drive is set properly on CMOS SETUP.

-Check drive cables and connections.
+Check the drive cables and connections.

-Check if disk drive is good.
+Check if the disk drive is good.

 Replace the system board.

 Memory malfunction Check if the memory module is inserted properly.

 Replace the memory module.

 Replace the system board.

 External keyboard or PS/2 mouse doesn't work Check if keyboard or mouse are connected properly.
 Check Y-cable if it is being used.
 Power off system first before plugging in the device.

 Replace the keyboard or mouse.

 Replace the system board.

-Table 5-5 Quick Troubleshooting
+Table 5-5 Quick Troubleshooting (cont'd)

-Problem Corrective Actions PCMCIA card does not work Check the PCMCIA driver installation for any IRQ or IO address conflict.
+Problem Corrective Actions

+PCMCIA card does not work Check the PCMCIA driver installation for any IRQ or IO address conflict.

 Check if the PCMCIA card is inserted properly and all connections are set.

 Replace the PCMCIA card.

+Check for work around for the card being used.

 Replace the system board.

-Trackball doesn't work Check if trackball is enabled under CMOS Setup.
-Check if PS/2 mouse driver is properly installed.
-Check trackball cable inside the system if it is inserted properly.
-Remove trackball ring cover and clean the ball and the rollers inside.
-Replace trackball module.
-Check the keyboard controller chip for any cold or loosed soldering.
+Serial device does not work Check if the serial device is connected properly.

+Replace the serial device.

+Check the I/O controller chip on the system board for any cold or loose soldering.

 Replace the system board.
-Serial device does not work If using serial mouse, check if trackball option is disabled under CMOS Setup.
-Check if mouse driver is installed properly.
-Check if serial device is connected properly.
-Replace serial device.
-Check the I/O controller chip on the system board for any cold or loosed soldering.
-Replace the system board.

 Parallel device does not work Check if all connections are properly set.

 Check if external device is turned on.

-Check I/O controller chip on the system board for any cold or loosed soldering.
+Check I/O controller chip on the system board for any cold or loose soldering.

 Replace the system board.

+Check if the Port is enabled in Setup.